buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcRepresentationItem.md

 # IfcRepresentationItem

 The _IfcRepresentationItem_ is used within an _IfcRepresentation_ (directly or indirectly through other _IfcRepresentationItem_'s) to represent an _IfcProductRepresentation_.
-Most commonly these _IfcRepresentationItem_'s are geometric or topological representation items, that can (but not need to) have presentation style infomation assigned.
+Most commonly these _IfcRepresentationItem_'s are geometric or topological representation items, that can (but not need to) have presentation style information assigned.

 { .extDef}
 > NOTE&nbsp; Definition according to ISO/CD 10303-43:1992